biospectrabysequencing/BBS_Meeting_2015/People_interests_skills.md

     implemented full Fastq read quality control pipeline for GBS.
   - *requirements*: Scalable and reproducible analysis pipelines, accurate and trustworthy *de novo* GBS analysis.

+* Mingshu Cao:
+ - *interests:* apply GBS to understand complex genetic structures in plants
+ - *skills:*   to understand data using an array of computational and statistical tools; trained as a plant geneticist and computer science practitioner; A veteran R user and an enthusiatic Julia user